pythondeploy/aws-lambda/README.rst

 Each event is passed to the handler in this order:

 - Handler defined in the event
-- Http events handler (for WSGI applications)
+- HTTP events handler (for WSGI applications)
 - SQS events handler (if configured)
 - Default handler (if configured)
 - Logger handler (if no default is defined)